 Tim is the Founder, Managing Member, and Chief Investment Officer of Terra Alpha Investments LLC, an investment firm based in Middleburg, VA.
+He is also the Vice Chair of the PATH Foundation Board of Directors.
 Tim has over 25 years of experience as an investment professional.
 The bulk of his career was spent at Capital Research/American Funds, where he was an equity analyst and portfolio manager.
 He holds a BA in International Relations from The College of William & Mary and a MBA in Finance from Northeastern University, and has held a CFA since 1989.
 He has been a very active volunteer in the community.
 Serving as the Director of Strategic Planning for the Piedmont Environmental Council, as a trustee of the Virginia Chapter of The Nature Conservancy, on the Board of Visitors of The College of William & Mary, as the Chair of the Reves Center Advisory Board at The College of William & Mary, and as Chairman of the Board of Highland School in Warrenton, VA.
 He recently joined the Piedmont Foundation board.
 He is married to Ellen Stofan and together they raised three children in Fauquier County.

 Dr. Michael Jenks